imranbarbhuiya/pagination.djs/README.md

 const { Pagination } = require('pagination.djs');
 const pagination = new Pagination(interaction);

-const descriptions = [
-  'This is a description.',
-  'This is a second description.',
+const descriptions = ['This is a description.', 'This is a second description.'];
-];
 pagination.setDescriptions(descriptions);
 pagination.render();
 ```